davidagustin/tic-tac-toe-online-vercel/README.md

 - Live chat rooms for both lobby and game
 - Modern UI with Tailwind CSS
 - TypeScript support
-- Socket.IO for real-time communication
+- Pusher for real-time communication

 ## Prerequisites